Top 5 Things To Consider When Choosing a Nail Course

-I chose to distribute Artistic because it’s what I personally use and have used for 8 years so it made sense – but when we teach, we make sure to the best of our abilities that you know enough to be able to use any product line you choose, and we aren’t precious about you choosing something else.
+I chose to distribute Artistic because it’s what I personally use and have used for well over a decade so it made sense – but when we teach, we make sure to the best of our abilities that you know enough to be able to use any product line you choose, and we aren’t precious about you choosing something else.
 Just because we LOVE Artistic doesn’t mean you have to.

 Personally I would hope that anyone using professional nail products in New Zealand is qualified to the full extent of their ability and budget – but at the very least, align your course choice with your goals.

 If you want to work in a salon, think of your DREAM job and call them!
 Ask who they would recommend you train with and ask for a couple of options so you still have room to weigh up your personal priorities too.